flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 > **for activation-type MILPs, the hard discrete object is often the support pattern of continuous groups rather than the numerical symbols 0 and 1 themselves.**

-This is exactly why sparse optimization becomes relevant.
+This is why sparse optimization becomes relevant.

 ---